kanisterio/kanister/docs/functions.rst

-   `namespace`, Yes, `string`, namespace in which to execute `pvcs`, No, `[]string`, list of names of PVCs to be backed up
+   `namespace`, Yes, `string`, namespace in which to execute `pvcs`, No, `[]string`, list of names of PVCs to be backed up `skipWait`, No, `bool`, initiate but do not wait for the snapshot operation to complete

 When no PVCs are specified in the `pvcs` argument above, all PVCs in use by a Deployment or StatefulSet will be backed up.